taolicd/taolicd.github.io/_posts/2023-04-02-tech-writer-core-competencies.md

 ## My two cents

+GPT 4 is more comprehensive and cohesive.
 Both ChatGPT and Bard provided a solid summary of the key competencies required for technical writers to survive and thrive in the age of generative AI.

 ChatGPT was able to generate more versions of the answers while Bard only gave me three versions.
 I like ChatGPT's answer better because it is more succinct and to the point while Bard's answer is more cliche and sounds more like from a template.